odcambc/gyoza/config/README.md

 - R2: base name of the fastq file for reverse (R2) reads (can be gzipped), including extension
 - N_forward: the 5'-3' DNA sequence corresponding to the fixed region upstream of the mutated sequence
 - N_reverse: the 5'-3' DNA sequence corresponding to the fixed region 5' of the mutated sequence on the reverse strand
+- Mutated_seq: the unique identifier for the mutated DNA sequence, should be the same for all samples in which the same sequence was mutated
 - Pos_start: starting position in the protein sequence.
 If you've mutated several regions/fragments in a coding gene, this position should refer to the full-length protein sequence
-- Mutated_seq: the unique identifier for the mutated DNA sequence, should be the same for all samples in which the same sequence was mutated
 - Replicate: e.g. "R1"
 - Timepoint: "T0", "T1", etc. Intermediate timepoints are optional.

-Finally, additional columns should be added by the user to specify what makes this sample unique.
+Finally, additional columns can be added by the user to specify what makes this sample unique.
 These are referred to as "sample attributes" and could correspond to the genetic background, the fragment/region of the gene if it applies, the drug used for selection, etc. In summary, a "sample" is any unique combination of sample attributes + Replicate + Timepoint and should be associated to 2 fastq files, for the forward and reverse reads, respectively.
 Sample attributes = attributes related to Mutated_seq + optional attributes.

 ### WT DNA sequences